 \section{Introduction}

 A \emph{subfactor} is a unital inclusion of factors.
 The modern theory of subfactors (type ${\rm II}_1$) was initiated by Vaughan Jones \cite{J83}.
 In \cite{J80}, it was shown that every finite group $G$ admits an outer action on the hyperfinite ${\rm II}_1$ factor $R$, so that the resulting crossed-product $R \rtimes G$ is again a ${\rm II}_1$ factor.
-The lattice of intermediate subfactors of $ (R \subseteq R \rtimes G) $ is isomorphic to the subgroup lattice of $ G $.
+The intermediate subfactor lattice of $ (R \subseteq R \rtimes G) $ is isomorphic to the subgroup lattice of $ G $.
 Since $ G $ is finite, this lattice is also finite.
-Generalizing this, Yasuo Watatani \cite{Wat96} proved that any irreducible finite index subfactor has a finite lattice of intermediate subfactors (henceforth referred to as \emph{Watatani's theorem}).
-This paper aims to extend Watatani's theorem to the setting of rigid abelian monoidal categories and explore its applications.
+Generalizing this, Yasuo Watatani \cite{Wat96} proved that any irreducible finite index subfactor has a finite intermediate subfactor lattice, henceforth referred to as \emph{Watatani's theorem}.
+This paper aims to extend this theorem to the setting of rigid abelian monoidal categories and explore its applications.
 This closely aligns with the approach in \cite{JP19}, where the authors emphasize the importance of distinguishing the functional analysis aspects of subfactor theory from its categorical components.
 The original proof of Watatani's theorem in \cite{Wat96} relies on functional analysis.
 An alternative proof using planar algebra and angles between biprojections was later provided in \cite{BDLR19}.
 Dave Penneys observed that Watatani's theorem can be reformulated within the framework of unitary tensor categories by using the concept of a Frobenius algebra object in a monoidal category \cite{Lon94, Mug03, Str04, FS08, BKLR15, JP20}.

 A \emph{Frobenius algebra} in $\VVec$ is a finite-dimensional unital algebra $ A $ that is isomorphic to its dual $ A^* $ as an $ A $-module.
 Alternatively, it can be characterized by the existence of a nondegenerate associative bilinear form $ \langle \cdot,\cdot \rangle $, as described in \cite[Chapter IV, \S 1]{SY11}.
-If this bilinear form is symmetric, the Frobenius algebra is said to be \emph{symmetric}.
-Notably, any complexified fusion ring forms a symmetric Frobenius algebra, where $ \langle a, b \rangle $ is the coefficient of the unit summand in $ ab $.
+Any complexified fusion ring forms a Frobenius algebra, where $ \langle a, b \rangle $ is the coefficient of the unit summand in $ ab $.
 The standard invariant of subfactors, as discussed in \cite{JS97}, can be axiomatized as a Frobenius algebra object.
 For further details, refer to \cite{Mug03}, along with Example \ref{ex:subf} and Remark \ref{rk:subf}.